 NEW YORK STATE LIMITED LIABILITY ANNUAL REPORTS

 Returns and payments must be filed and paid electronically, and no extensions are permitted.
-Beginning on or after January 1, 2016, Form IT-204-LL is due on the fifteenth day of the third month following the close of the tax year of the partnership, LLC, LLP, or single-member LLC that is a disregarded entity.
+Form IT-204-LL is due on the 15th day of the 3rd month following the close of the tax year of the partnership, LLC, LLP, or single-member LLC that is a disregarded entity.
 Therefore, a calendar-year-end tax-payer must file and make payments by March 15.

 NEW YORK STATE METROPOLITAN COMMUTER TRANSPORTATION MOBILITY TAX (MCTMT)

 The New York State appellate court ruled the MCTMT payroll tax to be constitutional.